HaikuTeam/animator/QA.md

-I can rotate an element on stage (and see rotation changes reflected in timeline) I can hold down Shift as I rotate and rotate by fixed increments I can rotate (with and without Shift) more than one full rotation, and the timeline reflects values outside of [0, 2pi) On stage, right-click does bring up the right-click menu On stage, right-click doesn't select any SVGs with `<text>` in them Moving the scrubber on the timeline updates the current time on the stage I can delete an element (reflects on stage+timeline) When I transform an on-stage element I see a keyframe created on the timeline I can grip very small elements
+I can rotate an element on stage (and see rotation changes reflected in timeline) I can hold down Shift as I rotate and rotate by fixed increments I can rotate (with and without Shift) more than one full rotation, and the timeline reflects values outside of [0, 2pi) On stage, right-click shows the editor's right-click menu (with options like "Delete Element") On stage, right-click doesn't show the published component right-click menu ("Crafted In Haiku") On stage, right-click doesn't select any SVGs with `<text>`/`<tspan>` in them Moving the scrubber on the timeline updates the current time on the stage I can delete an element (and this reflects on stage+timeline) When I transform an on-stage element I see a keyframe created on the timeline I can grip very small elements